-I’ve done a lot of research lately as we’ve started with potty training with my daughter and I had to be prepared.
+I’ve done a lot of research lately as we started with potty training with my daughter and I had to be prepared.
 Your little one will wear undergarments for their first precious few years.
-Mine is 1.5 year old now.
-Comfort, cleanliness and dryness are key.
+Mine is 1.5 years old now.
+Comfort, cleanliness, and dryness are key.
 While the changing surface and wipes you use are important, nothing is as important as the type of undergarment you put them in.
-The diapers vs pull ups debate can be confusing, so let me help you.

 When Should I Use Diapers?